kubernetes-sigs/kubespray/docs/CNI/multus.md

 ## Multus installation

-Since Multus itself does not implement networking, it requires a master plugin, which is specified through the variable `kube_network_plugin`.
+Since Multus itself does not implement networking, it requires a control plane plugin, which is specified through the variable `kube_network_plugin`.
 To enable Multus an additional variable `kube_network_plugin_multus` must be set to `true`.
 For example,

 ```yml
 kube_network_plugin: calico